Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/11/nuget-packager-visual-studio-extension.md

 ## Step One

-Download *NuGet Packager using Tools > Extensions and Updates > Online* (search for “NuGet Packager”).
+Download *NuGet Packager using Tools > Extensions and Updates > Online* (search for "NuGet Packager").

 ## Step Two

-Add a new project to your solution, ideally name it exactly as you want your package to appear on NuGet, for example “tsUnit” if you want your package to end up at *https://www.nuget.org/packages/tsUnit/*.
-You don’t have to name it exactly like this, but it will mean you need to edit more of the settings that will be created for you.
+Add a new project to your solution, ideally name it exactly as you want your package to appear on NuGet, for example "tsUnit" if you want your package to end up at `https://www.nuget.org/packages/tsUnit/`.
+You don't have to name it exactly like this, but it will mean you need to edit more of the settings that will be created for you.

 Choose the NuGet Packager project type (just search for it in the new project dialog).

-:::div{.inset}
+:::figure
 :img{src="/img/2015/07/nuget-packager-project.png" alt="NuGet Packager Project" loading="lazy"}
 :::